So, is now a good time to buy a house?

 If you find a house on one of the many country estates or farms, then the chances are you will be able to stay there forever without fear of getting a letter one day stating the owner is coming back and wants you out of the house.
 Unless, of course, you are a pain in the ass, in which case you will get thrown out.

-Financially, however, the owner can increase the rent each year, and as we all know, rent is dead money, and rent will be due until you leave the property.
+Financially, however, the owner can increase the rent each year.
+We all know, rent is dead money, and rent will be due until you leave the property.

 But if there is a storm and the house gets damaged, or the heating and plumbing electrics fail.
 It’s your landlord’s responsibility to get it sorted as soon as possible.